Chernoff bounds for branching random walks: Chernoff bound for BRW

 On the other hand, denoting the number of trees of size $k$ by $n_k$, we have

-Note $n_k$ is very large for we have infinity initial ancestors.
+Note that $n_k$ is very large, since we have infinitely many initial ancestors.
 Suppose there are $N_t$ trees in the forest, $n_1$ trees of population 1, $n_2$ trees of population 2, ... and so on.
 In view of above equations, we have